What do you think of when you think of SoulCycle?

 Now, on to the BAD…

 - Expensive.
-A single SoulCycle class will set you back $30.
+A single SoulCycle class will set you back $30-$40.
 If you need to rent shoes, it’s an extra $3.
-I’ve noticed a lot of new fitness studios charging a high price per class, but thirty bucks for forty-five minutes seems a little much, which leads me to my next point…
+I’ve noticed a lot of new fitness studios charging a high price per class, but thirty or forty bucks for forty-five minutes seems a little much, which leads me to my next point…

 - Exclusionary.
 Since the classes are super expensive, you would need a decent paycheck to be able to make SoulCycle a regular part of your day.
 Not many people have that kind of flexibility in their paycheck, which automatically excludes them.
 On top of that, it’s pretty tough to reserve bikes for classes because they fill up quickly.
 You have to be ready to buy a spot as soon as the classes open up, and from what I hear it’s almost impossible to get in the front row for a good instructor, but I guess that’s a testament to their loyal riders.

 - SUPER loud music.
 You know how when you leave a loud concert and you can’t hear much for awhile?
 I had that feeling after a SoulCycle class.
 Loud music doesn’t bother me too much, but it’s definitely not for everyone.
 Here’s a lawsuit against SoulCycle that might make them want to turn down the volume.
 In this case, a woman “impaled” her leg on a SoulCycle bike and nobody in class even noticed her screaming because the music was so loud.
 She needed 50 stitches in her leg, which also became badly infected.
 Ouch.